Dental Sealants Carrollton

 Creating a Barrier Between Enamel and Bad Bacteria

 Children often have difficulty brushing and cleaning certain areas of their mouth.
 The premolars and molars (back teeth) are often the hardest to reach and can easily be neglected if proper measures are not taken to protect these pearly whites from bad bacteria.
-If plaque begins to accumulate in the pits and grooves of these chewing teeth, cavities can form, which will require restorative treatments to repair (i.e. tooth-colored filling or dental crown).
-At DD Family Dentistry of Carrollton, our team can combat this common problem using dental sealants in Carrollton.
+If plaque begins to accumulate in the pits and grooves of these chewing teeth, cavities can form, which will require restorative treatments to repair (i.e., tooth-colored fillings or dental crowns).
+At DD Family Dentistry of Carrollton, our team can combat this common problem using dental sealants.
 These plastic coatings create a barrier between your child’s tooth enamel and any bad bacteria that may try to penetrate.
-To find out how you can take the next step in protecting your child’s teeth from decay, contact our office.
+To find out how you can take the next step in protecting your child’s teeth from decay with dental sealants in Carrollton, contact our office.

 What Are Dental Sealants?

-Dental sealants are thin, plastic, protective coatings that are placed over back teeth that contain numerous pits and grooves.
-Known as “back teeth,” their chewing surfaces make it easy for bad bacteria to penetrate the tooth enamel and burrow inside, effectively causing decay and cavities to form.
+Dental sealants are thin, plastic, protective coatings that are placed over a child’s back teeth – areas that contain numerous pits and grooves.
+Their chewing surfaces make it easy for bad bacteria to penetrate the tooth enamel and burrow inside, effectively causing decay and cavities to form.

 To prevent this from happening, Dr. Durga can apply dental sealants to these teeth during a routine dental checkup and cleaning.
 According to a 2016 report released by the Centers for Disease Control and Prevention (CDC), “school-age children without sealants have almost three times more cavities than children with sealants.”